ml-energy/benchmark/LEADERBOARD.md

 ## How is energy different?

+The energy consumption of running inference on a model will depends on factors such as architecture, size, and GPU model.
-Even between models with the exact same architecture and size, the average energy consumption per prompt is different because they have **different verbosity**.
+However, even if we run models with the exact same architecture and size on the same GPU, the average energy consumption **per prompt** is different because different models have **different verbosity**.
-That is, when asked the same thing, they answer in different lengths.
+That is, when asked the same thing, different models answer in different lengths.

 ## Metrics